 Sky overlays are awesome!
-They can take an OK photo and turn it into something that is truly amazing.
-You probably have learned a few ways already to add in a sky (if not, not biggie..you’ll learn here), but what happens where your skyline is tricky?
-Maybe there are a lot of trees or other objects in the way.
-Or maybe the sky line isn’t perfectly straight on the horizon.
-Those things could keep you from creating a believable sky with your overlay.
-Let’s learn how to make it easy if that happens so you know exactly what you can do!
+They can take an ok photo and turn it into something that is truly amazing.
+You probably have learned a few ways already to add in a sky (if not, not biggie…you’ll learn here), but what happens when your skyline is tricky?
+Maybe there are a lot of trees or other objects in the ways that’s keeping you from really creating a believable sky.
+Let’s learn how to not get stressed out if that happens and know exactly what you can do!
 Here’s how to add sky overlays to a tricky skyline in Photoshop!

 Add The Sky

 First, place the sky over your photo.
 Use the move tool to place it exactly over the area you’d like it to be.

 Want it lighter?
 This is a common issue photographers face when trying to make their sky look realistic.
 To make it lighter, just decrease the opacity to your liking.
 See below.